microsoft/MSLab/Docs/Guided-Labs/Azure-Stack-HCI/Introduction-to-remote-management/introduction-to-remote-management.md

     >
     >New-Cluster -Name "2NodeCluster" -Node "s2d1","s2d2" -StaticAddress "10.0.0.111"

-### Task 7: Configure File Share Witness
+## Task 7: Configure File Share Witness

-*In this task you wil learn how to configure File Share Witness with GUI tools.*
+*In this task you wil learn how to configure File Share Witness with GUI tools.
+In AzSHCI yo ucan also use cloud witness*

 1. Open Failover Cluster Manager from Start Menu or by running cluadmin.msc.
 In Failover Cluster Manager connect to 2NodeCluster.
 In Failover Cluster Manager, right-click on 2NodeCluster and select More Actions -> Configure Cluster Quorum Settings...
 Configure Cluster Quorum Wizard will run.